 All warranties do not cover damage caused by impact or exposure to/from any foreign substance or other mistreatment of paved surface such as but not limited to: motorcycle stands, dumpsters, jacks, kick stands and even things like lawn chairs.
 Oil or gas spills that damage asphalt not covered under any warranty.
 Acts of nature that can cause damage to you pavement are as follows and these will not be covered under this warranty: ground movement, drought or compaction of the earth’s soils, root systems of surrounding landscapes, (this includes all vegetation) oxidation through ultraviolet rays, and ground water under pavement causing undue moisture of pavement base.

-All warranties void if base work was completed by another company.
+All warranties void if excavation and sub-base work was completed by another company.